equalitie/np1sec/doc/np1sec_tutorial.md

 ```

 # Bind network events
-Next we need to bind the networking interface defined in above with (n+1)sec.
-There are really only three network related events that the library needs to know: When the connection is established, when we receive a message and how to send a message.
+Next we need to bind the networking interface defined above with (n+1)sec.
+There are really only three network related events that the library needs to know about: When the connection is established, when we receive a message and how to send a message.

 ```c++
 std::unique_ptr<MyRoom> g_room;